Individual biographies

 Mark Dobell (tenor)

-So, how did I find myself associated with this rogues’ gallery?
-Well, I suppose I have been singing since I was very small (perhaps I should rephrase that – very young) in school choirs and so on.
+Like many of my colleagues in the singing world, my path here has been at once the most natural and the most random thing in the world.
+I suppose I have been singing since I was very small (perhaps I should rephrase that – very young) in school choirs and so on.
 I even had a dabble at playing various instruments: my mother forced me to give up the violin, and I could only ever play ‘Happy Birthday’ on the saxophone, so I guess I discovered where my strength was pretty early on.
-Singing was still a hobby though when I found myself at Clare College, Cambridge, reading Classics, but after three years as a choral scholar there, and unsure how best to use my Classics degree, I applied – successfully - for a job as a lay clerk at St George’s, Windsor.
+Singing was still no more than a hobby when I found myself at Clare College, Cambridge, reading Classics.
+After three years as a choral scholar there, and unsure how best to use my Classics degree, I applied – successfully - for a job as a lay clerk at St George’s, Windsor.
 It was only then that I gave serious thought to the rather ambitious notion of making a living out of singing.
-A rent-free flat in a castle is a deceptive thing.
+A rent-free flat in a castle can be a deceptive thing.